omise/omise-android/README.md

 })
 ```

-The `Client` class will automatically dispatch the network call on an internal background thread, and will call listener methods on the thread that initially calls the send method.
+The `Client` class will automatically dispatch the network call on an internal background thread, and will call listener methods on the thread that initially calls the `send` method.

-### Retrieve Capabilities
+### Retrieve capabilities
 You can retrieve all of your capabilities and available payment sources through the SDK in the following manner.

 First build the Client and supply your public key this way: